-- Completion of 63 semester hours with a minimum 2.5 cumulative grade point average.
-Included are 21 hours of core curriculum, a 33-hour Systematic Theology concentration, and 9 hours of general elective credit. - 2.
+- Completion of 63 semester hours with a minimum cumulative grade point average.
+Included are 21 hours of core curriculum, a 33-hour Systematic Theology concentration, and nine hours of general elective credit. - 2.
 A minimum of 32 semester hours must be achieved at Grand Rapids Theological Seminary by transfer students. - 3.
 Advanced standing credit is limited to 1/6 of the degree program requirements (10 hours). - 4.
-Credits achieved by distance education are limited to a maximum of 1/6 of the degree program requirements (10 hours). - 5.
-Evidence of personal commitment to Jesus Christ and a life pattern of moral character and conduct. - 6.
+Credits achieved on-line and/or by distance education are limited to a maximum of five courses within the degree program. - Evidence of personal commitment to Jesus Christ and a life pattern of moral character and conduct. - 6.
 Completion of all assessments. - 7.
-Participation in entrance, mid-point, and exit assessments. - 8.
-Submission of all student learning portfolio requirements. - 9.
+Participation in entrance, mid-point and exit assessments.

+- 8. Submission of all student learning portfolio requirements. - 9.
 Successful completion of the program thesis when applicable. - 10.
 The meeting of all financial obligations. - 11.
-Five years from matriculation are permitted to complete all degree requirements.

-- 12. Participation in commencement. - 13.
+Five years from matriculation are permitted to complete all degree requirements. - 12.
+Participation in commencement. - 13.
 Graduates of this degree program will be given the option to receive their diploma from Grand Rapids Theological Seminary or Cornerstone University.

-Master of Arts: Systematic Theology Student Learning Outcomes
+Master of Arts (Systematic Theology) Student Learning Outcomes

-The Master of Arts: Systematic Theology curriculum is designed to enable the student to:
+The Master of Arts (Systematic Theology) curriculum is designed to enable the student to: